PROJECT ADVISOR BIOGRAPHIES

 Stanley has won more laurels from more organizations than he can keep track of, including several lifetime achievement awards from the American Psychological Association (APA) — the world’s largest organization of psychologists and the definer of mainstream thought in the field — among them the APA Award for Distinguished Contributions to the International Advancement of Psychology and the Charlotte and Karl Buhler Award for Humanistic Psychology.
 He also received The International Association for the Study of Dreams (IASD) Lifetime Achievement Award in 2006.

-Stanley is a Fellow in four divisions of the American Psychological Association (APA), and past-president of two divisions.
+Stanley is a Fellow in four divisions of the APA, and past-president of two divisions.
 Formerly, he was director of the Kent State University Child Study Center, Kent, Ohio, and the Maimonides Medical Center Dream Research Laboratory, in Brooklyn, New York.

 “Stan belongs on the Mount Rushmore of parapsychology,” says fellow ESP researcher Charles Tart.